liaochengle/liaochengle.github.io/content/post/A-Love-Letter.md

 ### **IV**

-I have carried these feelings for so long that I can no longer separate friendship from romance.
-Perhaps there is no true dividing line between them.
-I still wonder: did you ever sense that I cared for you?
-Could you possibly have harbored a trace of warmth for me too?
-Those questions hover in my mind, but I lack the courage to voice them.
-When will I see you again?

 It has been four years since we last spoke, and yet you remain vividly real.
 Your face rises before me at the quietest moments.
-I can pick you out of a crowd in the blurriest of photographs, even though I cannot recognize anyone else.
+I can pick you out of a crowd in the blurriest of photographs that I purposedly found on your school crimson, even though I cannot recognize anyone else.
 I remember your walk, the way you wrote on the page, the tone of your voice—every detail.
 It feels foolish, doesn’t it?
 Worse still, there was a time I dated someone simply because he bore the slightest resemblance to you, and that was enough to captivate me.

 If fate ever lets us meet again, I don't know how I will behave.
 I imagine myself inviting you to lunch in some hidden corner of the city, or asking if you’d like to see *Oppenheimer* with me.
 Maybe we would talk about our middle school days: I’d want to hear all that has happened to you since we graduated four years ago.
 Maybe I would dare to share my own stories.
 Or maybe we would simply sit together on a bench, both wordless but comforted by each other’s presence.